 - Fastigiata

-These plants are mostly no nut or non-fruit bearing.
-You can also choose a dwarf version of these plants or can make a plant dwarf on its own with artful pruning.
+These plants are mostly not nut or non-fruit-bearing.
+You can also choose a dwarf version of these plants or make a plant dwarf on its own with artful pruning.
 Remember to place the plants in a suitable distance that allows them to grow healthy.

-You can also pick unconventional hedges of grasses as some grasses grown up to 1 to 2 meters in height.
-But for houses with children, tall grasses aren’t really a right option.
+You can also pick unconventional hedges of grasses as some grasses grow up to 1 to 2 meters in height.
+But for houses with children, tall grasses aren’t really the right option.
 These grasses are pointy and can scratch the tender skin easily.
 If you still wish to have them in your backyard, you should avoid planting them around turns and walkways.

-If you have a chain link fencing around your backyard, then consider filling it up with non-fruiting perennials and vines.
-Such perennials vines include climbing hydrangeas, Dutchman’s pipe, and clematis.
+If you have chain link fencing around your backyard, then consider filling it up with non-fruiting perennials and vines.
+Such perennial vines include climbing hydrangeas, Dutchman’s pipe, and clematis.

 Plants you should never plant around your poolside